 Tesla Model X Towing Capabilites

 The Model X was not only the first Tesla with an official tow rating it was the first fully electric car to market with an official tow rating.
-While the Model X was first introduced in 2015 as of writing this post in October 2020 it is still the most capable Tesla at towing with a maximum towing capacity of between 3,500 lbs and 5,000 lbs, depending on the chosen wheel size.
+While the Model X was first introduced in 2015 it is still the most capable Tesla at towing with a maximum towing capacity of between 5,000 lbs.

 For reference, the Model 3 doesn’t have an official tow rating in the US, though in Europe it has just over a 2,000lb tow rating.
 Though there are quite a few people who have modified the Model 3 for towing.
 The Model Y does have an official tow rating of up to 3,500 lbs.
 Hence, before the Cybertruck comes onto the market with its 7,500 to 14,000 lb towing capacity, the Model X still rules the Tesla towing roost.